Sullivan-Lab/project_ecolmemory/README.md

 - **Outputs**: [*Merged dataset saved as `merged_data.csv` in the `/output` folder.*]

 ## Funding Sources

-[*Provide a list of funding sources for this projects*]
+Data collection at Cedar Creek Ecosystem Science Reserve was funded, in part, by the University of Minnesota and NSF grant DEB-2425352.
+DMPP was supported by the USGS-Southwest Climate Adaptation Science Center.

 ## Acknowledgements

-[*Provide a list of acknowledgements here to keep track of this*]
+We thank the Sullivan Lab for their valuable feedback.
+We also acknowledge everyone who contributed to data collection over the years of experiments E001 and E002 at the Cedar Creek Ecosystem Science Reserve.
+This is Kellogg Biological Station Contribution no.___.

 ## Contributors

-Plant data has been collected since 1982 at [Cedar Creek LTER](https://cedarcreek.umn.edu/research/data), and pre-processed data used to generate the files we store here in `data/L0` was obtained from [DeSiervo et al. 2023](https://doi.org/10.1111/ele.14229).
+Plant data has been collected since 1982 at [Cedar Creek Ecosystem Science Reserve LTER](https://cedarcreek.umn.edu/research/data), and pre-processed data used to generate the files we store here in `data/L0` was obtained from [DeSiervo et al. 2023](https://doi.org/10.1111/ele.14229).

 ## Contact Information